WaqarAhmadWD/ai-cli/README.md

 - **User Input**
   1. **User Input:** You provide a prompt describing your terminal task.
-  2. **AI Processing:** You provide a prompt describing your terminal task.
+  2. **AI Processing:**The tool sends the prompt to the AI with default instructions.
+It receives a series of terminal commands in return.
   3. **Command Execution:** These commands are executed sequentially.
 In case of failure, the tool rolls back the changes and reverts to AI for new commands.
   4. **Retry Mechanism:** The process will repeat up to 5 times (this can be adjusted based on your needs) until the task is completed successfully.
   5. **Success Message:** Once successful, a completion message will be displayed to the user.